itmat/CAMPAREE/doc/quick_start.rst

 Quick Start Guide
 =================

-This guide will walk you through basic installation and usage of CAMPAREE running a simulation on a simplified dataset consisting of a mouse genome truncated to about 6 million bases (the "Baby Genome") and two samples of reads that align there.
+This guide will walk you through basic installation and usage of CAMPAREE, by running a simulation on a simplified dataset consisting of a mouse genome truncated to about 6 million bases and two samples of reads that align there.
+You can find more detailed installation instructions :ref:`here <installing-general>`.

 Installation
 ------------